-The Bank relies on deposits from customers and borrowings from banks as its primary sources of funding.
+The Bank relies on capital, deposits from customers and borrowings from banks as its primary sources of funding.
 Deposits from customers generally have short maturities and a large proportion of them are repayable on demand.
-The short-term nature of these deposits increases the Bank's liquidity risk.
-Borrowing from banks have longer term maturities. the Bank actively manages this risk through maintaining competitive pricing and constant monitoring of market trends.
+The short-term nature of these deposits increases the Bank's liquidity risk as compared to borrowing from banks which have longer term maturities.